vasishth80987/user-activity-tracking/README.md

 $user->activities()->create(['activity'=>'A new user has been created.');

 ```
-Retreive activity in your blades
+Retrieve activity in your blades
 ```
 @foreach($user->activities as $activity)
 <p>{{$activity->activity}}</p>